.

 While pursuing his graduate studies for a Master’s Degree in Statistical and Quantitative Genetics at Nanjing Agricultural University, the author had the opportunity to take the programming courses, i.e. Fortran (formerly FORTRAN from “FORmula TRANslation”) and BASIC (“Beginner's All-purpose Symbolic Instruction Code”).
 Soon, he created genetic algorithm using the programming languages to develop quantitative genetic models for data analysis and prediction of various genetic parameters for the quantitatively inherited traits of soybean for his M.S. thesis project.

 By the way, Fortran is a general-purpose programming language which is well suited to numeric computation & scientific computing.
 It was developed in the early 1950s by the team led by John W. Backus at IBM and later released in 1957.
 However, it's a compiled language compared with other interpreted languages such as Python and JavaScript.
+Fortran programming has been used for NVIDIA’s CUDA Fortran, which serves as the Fortran interface to the CUDA parallel computing platform, that allows developers to leverage the power of GPUs (Graphics Processing Units) for various computationally intensive tasks such as scientific computing, video editing, machine learning (#ML) and deep learning (#DL) for Artificial Intelligence (#AI).
 BASIC is a general-purpose and high-level programming language which was designed by John G. Kemeny and Thomas E. Kurtz at Dartmouth College in New Hampshire, USA in 1964.

 Computer simulation for his PhD project